MuddyDonut/dbt-example/brilliant/README.md

-Welcome to your new dbt project!
+Welcome to your an example dbt project.

+This was used as a learning experience and a showcase of dbt work.
+No further updates will be made to this repo.

 ### Using the starter project